kiwix/kiwix-android/docs/codestyle.md

 # Code Style Guidelines for Kiwix-Android

-Our code style guidelines is based on the [Android Code Style Guidelines for Contributors](https://source.android.com/source/code-style.html).
+Our code style guidelines is based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 Do take some time to read it.